productteams/kaldi-template-productteams/site/content/products.md

 image: /img/products/jumbotron.jpg
 heading: What we offer
 description: >-
   Product Teams is the spot for product owners to quickly scale their teams.
-We take product strategy, roasting and analysis seriously and we’re glad to help fill out the team on an ad-hoc basis.
+We are glad to help fill out your team on an ad-hoc basis.
 intro:
   blurbs:
     - image: /img/illustrations/coffee.svg